 As owner of Naito Public Affairs, Lisa has successfully represented clients in the Oregon State Legislature, with Oregon’s Congressional delegation, at METRO and to counties and cities in Oregon.

 Jason Renaud is secretary for the Mental Health Association of Portland, and coordinates three projects for the organization, the Northwest Law & Mental Health Conference, the Oregon Housing Conference, and the Mental Health Alliance.
-He formerly managed R&D projects for the national nonprofit Compassion & Choices, and managed large tasks for NAMI, Central City Concern, and Cascadia Behavioral Healthcare.
+He formerly managed research and development projects for the national nonprofit Compassion & Choices, and managed large tasks for NAMI, Central City Concern, and Cascadia Behavioral Healthcare.

 Send sponsorship and exhibitor inquiries to Jason Renaud at: email@example.com

 Nominations for the 2019 award for Peer Advocate of the Year are closed.

 Learn more about the Mental Health Association of Portland